NexPlayer/Android-SDK/properties.md

 Once audio has started, the behavior for both settings is the same; this only affects what is displayed while the player is waiting for audio data.

-Under old versions of the SDK (prior to the addition of this property) the default behavior was as though this property were set to zero.

 **Type:** boolean

 **Default:** 1